PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 When the expression statement is executed, the expression is evaluated by the computer, producing a result, which will have a {term}`value` and a {term}`type`.

-Statements are always terminated by either a semicolon `;` or by a {term}`code block` {...some code here...}, which may be empty or contain statements.
+Statements are always terminated by either a semicolon `;` or by a {term}`code-block` {...some code here...}, which may be empty or contain statements.
 ```{tip}
 :class: margin
 Only {term}`directives` do not require termination.